If you need help accessing our website, call 855-698-9991

 Find a Doctor & Schedule

 At NYU Langone, our bariatric surgeons perform several different procedures that can help people restrict portion size, decrease their hunger, and limit the calories they absorb from food.
-These procedures are recommended for people who need to lose around half of their body weight.
+These procedures are recommended for people who need to lose more than 80 pounds.

 Sleeve Gastrectomy